Go to Next Chapter -- Return to Contents/Index

 “Hey Sam, I was just kidding,” Drew scampered ahead of the others now.
 “It all just seems like such a joke!”

 The cats were all sleepy now.
-Sam, who sat in front of his computer, looked down at them from his desk, the screen’s eerie light making him that much more attractive to Wanda below.
+Sam sat in front of his laptop, which he managed to pry open, and looked down at them from his desk, the screen’s eerie light making him that much more attractive to Wanda below.

 “What’re you doing, Sammy?”
-She asked pertly, a portrait of feline beauty registering in Sam’s mind.
+She asked pertly, a portrait of feline beauty registering in his mind.

 Sam feared for his humanity more than ever this hour.
-He was beginning to feel attracted to the beautiful white Persian cat now that he was a cat himself.
-He almost felt disloyal to Alice for the thoughts racing in his head.
+He was beginning to feel attracted to the beautiful white Persian cat now that he was a cat, and he almost felt disloyal to Alice for the thoughts racing in his head.

 “I’m trying to use the keyboard,” he answered simply, making another feeble attempt.